-Lorry and HGV accidents: How to make a road traffic accident claim21 July 2017
+Lorry and HGV accidents: How to make a road traffic accident claim

 The sheer size and weight of lorries and heavy goods vehicles (HGVs) make them particularly lethal when involved in a road traffic accident.
 Generally, collisions involving HGVs and lorries lead to greater levels of damage to other vehicles, and to more serious – or even fatal – injuries to the passengers, pedestrians, cyclists or other road users.